Joseph Friebert (painter): Life and work

-Joseph Friebert was born on May 11, 1908, in Buffalo, New York, the fourth child of a tailor and labor organizer from Hungary, Edward Friebert (1875–1960), and Hermine Hahn (1876–1954), who was born in present-day Slovakia.
-In 1911, the family relocated to Milwaukee and Edward Friebert espoused the cause of socialism, which would later influence his son’s education and art.
+Joseph Friebert was born on May 11, 1908, in Buffalo, New York, the fourth child of a tailor and labor organizer Edward Friebert (1875–1960), who was born in Budapest, and Hermine Hahn (1876–1954), who was born in present-day Slovakia.
+They had met in the sweatshops of New York City.
+In 1911 the family relocated to Milwaukee, where Edward became active in the Socialist movement.
+This would later influence his son’s education and art.

-After graduating from North Division High School in 1926 and obtaining a pharmaceutical degree from Marquette University, Friebert worked in various drugstores in town.
-Joining the Milwaukee Sketch Club, he met several painters, including Alfred Sessler, Ruth Grotenrath, Schomer Lichtner, and Santos Zingale.
-In 1936, he enrolled in the Layton School of Art where he studied under painter Gerrit V. Sinclair, before transferring to the Wisconsin State College of Milwaukee, where he was mentored by painter Robert Von Neumann.
+After graduating from North Division High School in 1926 and obtaining a pharmaceutical degree from Marquette University, Friebert was employed by several drugstores in town.
+Working part-time during the Depression, he found time to return to drawing, which he had enjoyed in his youth.
+He was encouraged to study at the Milwaukee Businessmen's Sketch Club and eventually met several upcoming artists, including Alfred Sessler, Ruth Grotenrath, Schomer Lichtner, and Santos Zingale.
+In 1936 he enrolled in the Layton School of Art, where he studied under painter Gerrit V. Sinclair, before transferring to Milwaukee State Teachers College, where he was mentored by painter and graphic artist Robert Von Neumann.
 Friebert’s wife, Betsy Ritz (1910–1963), whom he married in 1937, was also a visual artist.

-In 1946, a year after obtaining a degree in art education and teaching briefly at the Layton School of Art, Friebert left pharmacy for good to join the faculty of the Wisconsin State College.
-He was kept on staff as the college became integrated into the University of Wisconsin system as its Milwaukee campus in 1956.
-In the meantime, he also obtained a Master’s degree from the University of Wisconsin–Madison and spent a year working at the Art Students League, studying notably with Yasuo Kuniyoshi.
-One of Friebert's students at UW–Milwaukee was muralist Richard Haas, who graduated with a Bachelor's degree in Art in 1959.
+In 1946, a year after obtaining his degree in art education and teaching briefly at the Layton School of Art, Friebert left pharmacy for good to join the faculty of Milwaukee State Teachers College.
+Friebert obtained a Master’s degree from the University of Wisconsin–Madison and spent the academic year 1951–52 on a Ford Foundation Fellowship in New York City, studying at Columbia University and at the Art Students League, where he worked with Yasuo Kuniyoshi.
+One of Friebert's students at UW–Milwaukee was muralist Richard Haas, who graduated with a Bachelor's degree in art in 1959.

 In the same decade, Friebert turned toward abstraction, eventually mentoring fellow Wisconsin painter Fred Berman.
-His new visual approach caught the attention of Chicago dealer and museum curator Katharine Kuh, who selected one of his works, Urban Cathedral, for the 1956 Venice Biennale.
-Following the death of his wife in 1963, Friebert returned to figuration, focusing on industrial landscapes and views of the Wisconsin farmland.
-He equally produced a number of watercolors, lithographs, and monotypes.
+He was included in national juried shows at the Metropolitan Museum of Art and the Whitney Museum of American Art, along with the Art Institute of Chicago, Pennsylvania Academy of the Fine Arts, Carnegie Museum of Art, and Walker Art Center.
+He caught the attention of Art Institute of Chicago curator Katharine Kuh, who selected his painting Urban Cathedral for the 1956 Venice Biennale. which she organized.
+It was the only work to be sold out of the American Pavilion that year.
+While he spent well over a decade doing semiabstractions, he never entirely stopped painting figuratively.
+In the mid-1960s, Friebert returned exclusively to figuration, focusing on industrial, urban, and rural landscapes, as well as figures in interiors and landscapes.
+In addition to working in oil, he produced watercolors, gouaches, lithographs, and monotypes.

-Retrospective exhibitions of Friebert’s art were organized during his lifetime by the University of Wisconsin–Milwaukee in 1977, Milwaukee Art Museum in 1989, and Haggerty Museum of Art in 1998.
+Retrospective exhibitions of Friebert’s art during his lifetime include ones organized by the University of Wisconsin–Milwaukee in 1977, the Milwaukee Art Museum in 1989, and the Haggerty Museum of Art in 1998.
 He died on December 16, 2002, in Milwaukee.